 The Part Where I Have to Contradict Myself

 I spend a lot of time explaining why JVs can be powerful for the right owner.
-Owners in that basis situation — bought the cottage on 50th in the '80s for $180,000, now it's a developer lot worth $1.4 million — those owners have a capital gains problem either way.
+Owners in that basis situation — bought decades ago at a fraction of today's land value — those owners have a capital gains problem either way.
 And in some of those cases a JV structure, done right, lets them participate in a $2.2 million new construction sale instead of a $1.4 million raw lot sale.

 That math is compelling.